stevenc49/stevenc49.github.io/_problems/permutations2.md

         def backtrack(currentList):

-            # this caches visited nodes so we don't go down duplicated recursion trees
+            # this caches visited nodes so we don't go down duplicated recursion tree paths
             if tuple(currentList) in visited:
                 return
             else: